boonyong6/how-linux-works/README.md

 ### 4.1.2 Modifying Partition Tables

 - Before modifying the partition table, ensure that no partitions on your target disk are currently in use.
-- After modifying the partition table, **fdisk** issues a system call to tell the kernel to reread the disk’s partition table.
+- After modifying the partition table, **fdisk** issues a system call to tell the kernel to reread the disk's partition table.
   1. Use **journalctl \-k** to view the debugging output of rereading the partition table.
 - For **parted**, it signals the kernel when individual partitions are altered.
   1. Use udevadm to watch the kernel event changes: udevadm monitor \--kernel